StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

 ---
-description: how to set up a custom Elasticsearch data source using the Elasticsearch plugin
+description: How to set up a custom Elasticsearch data source using the Elasticsearch plugin
 ---

 # Elasticsearch plugin